CG-Charlotte/java-template/about.md

-# Codingame Course Java Template

-Welcome to the contributors community.
+# Welcome to the contributors community.

 We provide you this empty course to permit you to start easily.
 It is composed as follow: